 - Walking quickly, riding a bike, swimming and stair climbing are all great examples of aerobic exercises recommended during pregnancy.
 You may find it more comfortable to sit on a bike with a gel seat or well designed female seat.

 Swimming offers one of the best forms of ante-natal exercise.
 Towards the end of pregnancy particularly, when the sheer weight of the baby and its supportive structures can be very wearying.
 When swimming, a mother’s weight is supported by the buoyancy of the water and this is a great option for relieving muscular strain.
-A water aerobics class for pregnant women is a good way to stay fit and network with other women in the same condition.
+A water aerobics class for pregnant women is a good way to stay fit and network with other pregnant women.
 It is also good for women who may otherwise feel a little self conscious of their size and wearing a swimsuit.

 Is exercise which is based on resistance and uses the energy within tissues and muscles, rather than the oxygen you will be breathing in.
 Generally anaerobic exercises the muscles and improves a person’s flexibility.